-On appointment to the Board or central function, an evaluation of the skills, reputation and potential conflicts of interest of the individual will be completed and recorded in the minutes of the Board meeting.
+Upon nomination to the Board or central function, a thorough assessment is made of their reputation, experience, and qualifications to ensure suitability for the proposed role.
+Potential conflicts of interest are evaluated.
+Once this assessment is completed, it is presented to the Board and recorded in the minutes of the Board meeting.

-Annually, the skills and reputation of the Board and central functions is evaluated to ensure continued adherence to the fit and proper requirements.
-The process undertaken in 2019 was as follows:
+Annually, the skills and reputation of the Board as a whole and central functions are evaluated to ensure continued adherence to the fit and proper requirements.
+The process undertaken was updated through 2020 and the updated process is as follows:

-All individuals are asked to rate their knowledge and experience in the areas of insurance, reinsurance and financial markets, strategy and business models of the Company, governance systems, financial and actuarial analysis and legislation and regulations applicable to the Company.
-In addition, individuals are asked to provide information on their involvement in economic crimes and disciplinary cases by Finansinspektionen.
+The Chairman individually assessed the knowledge and experience of each individual in the areas of insurance, reinsurance and financial markets, strategy and business models of the Company, governance systems, financial and actuarial analysis and legislation and regulations applicable to the Company.
+In addition, in order to assess that individuals were proper - clean police reports were obtained for each individual and evidence of payment for annual subscriptions fees for their professional qualifications.

-The assessments are collated by a nominated member of the Board, who will assess whether a good working knowledge in each area is maintained (either from within each central function of from the Board itself).
-The results of this will be communicated to the Board.
-Any involvement in economic crimes and disciplinary cases by Finansinspektionen identified through the fit and proper assessment process will be communicated to the Board.
+The assessments were collated by a person nominated by the Board, who reviewed, in conjunction with the Chairman, whether a good working knowledge in each area is maintained (either from within each central function or from the Board itself).
+The Chairman is assessed by a non-executive director.
+The results of this were communicated to the Board.
+Any negative responses identified through the proper assessment would be communicated to the Board if they arose.

-The fit and proper assessment was undertaken during the reporting period.
-The central functions, and the Board, collectively met the required standard of maintaining a good working knowledge in each knowledge area, and individually fulfilled the proper requirements.
+In the fit and proper assessment undertaken during the reporting period, the central functions, and the Board, collectively met the required standard of maintaining a good working knowledge in each knowledge area, and individually fulfilled the proper requirements.

-Should a situation occur outside of the annual fit and proper assessment process that gives rise to a re-assessment of an individual or central function holder, the Board will be notified and the fitness and probity of the individual re-assessed immediately.
+Should a situation occur outside of the annual fit and proper assessment process that gives rise to a re-assessment of an individual or central function holder, the Board would be notified and the fitness and probity of the individual re-assessed immediately.